...engineer performance!

 CONFIGURED FOR ANGLE OPTIMIZATION - the program will find the optimum Angle of Attack required to attain performance at the specified velocity, while satisfying the specified power rating (POWER MAX).
 The predictive performance solution will be presented for each of ten (10) specified velocities as defined by STARTVEL and VELOCITY INCR'T. [Most powerful and used most frequently for performance evaluation, since this feature utilizes full power and minimizes the required trim angle to achieve balanced performance]

 Start Velocity (Mph) Starting (lowest) velocity of a series of ten (10) velocities that ANGLE OPTIMIZATION or POWER OPTIMIZATION analyses will use.
-The predictive performance solutions will be analysed for this velocity and the increasing velocities at specified increments (VELOCITY INCR'T).
+The predictive performance solutions will be analysed for this velocity and the increasing velocities at specified increments (VELOCITY INCREMENT).

-(Selection) [HELP TOOL] You can use the Velocity Range Calculator to automatically determine the incremental velocity steps to be used in the analysis.
+Velocity Range Wizard (Selection) [HELP TOOL] You can use the Velocity Range Calculator to automatically determine the incremental velocity steps to be used in the analysis.
 Change any of the variables, and the others will be changed automatically.
 Close the window to transfer the values back to the input screen.

 Start Angle (degrees) For ANGLE OPTIMIZATION, this is used by the optimizing algorithms as a starting estimate for the Angle of Attack of the running surfaces (sponson pads).
 The program will find the angle of attack for the specified velocity while still satisfying POWER MAX.
 The closer your first "guesstimate" of ANGLESTART is to the optimum angle of attack (WANGLE), the faster the optimising analysis procedure will be.For VELOCITY OPTIMIZATION, the program uses this specified angle of attack to calculate the velocity that will satisfy POWER MAX.
 For POWER OPTIMIZATION, the program uses this specified angle of attack to calculate the POWER required to maintain specified velocity increments, or it uses the WAngle input in the ACCEL MODEL (see below).